tweedegolf/storage-abstraction/README.md

 }
 ```

 Creates a new bucket.
 You can provide extra storage-specific settings such as access rights using the `options` object.

+If you want to create a public bucket add a key `public` to the options object and set its value to `true`.

 If the bucket was created successfully the `value` key will hold the string "ok".